INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 ----------------------
 :code:`ScalarVariables` within the Model Description File are used to configure properties of RMQFMU, mapping message data to FMU outputs, as well as FMU inputs to message data.
 The first 0-9 `valueReference` of the model description file are used for configuring RMQFMU.
 It is adviced **not** to use `valueReference` 0-19, as these might be used for future updates.
-Below is a description of the configuration of RMQFMU via scalar variables of the model description file:
+Below is a description of the configuration of RMQFMU via scalar variables of the model description file (parameter and obligatory field where not specified):

 ValueReference 0 - hostname
     Defines the host, i.e. `localhost`